 Being apathetic about security may work for a time, but threats are increasing and the risks to SME businesses (who are now the target for attack) are greater than ever as well as the fines!
 Cyber Essentials provides this blue print for applying security standards to a business and will become the standard required for all businesses in the future.

 We now have the General Data Protection Regulations (GDPR) and being able to demonstrate you take data security and protection seriously is crucial.
 The Information Commissioners Office (ICO) hold the CE Certification as a solid example of working to secure data.

-If you are in healthcare and work in supplying any public-sector contacts or supply chain, you will soon need to have Cyber Essentials to keep working.
-The government is making it mandatory for anyone working in public contracts to have Cyber Essentials Certification.
+If you are in healthcare and work in supplying any public-sector contacts or supply chain, you need to have Cyber Essentials to keep working.
+The government has made it mandatory for anyone working in public contracts to have Cyber Essentials Certification to tender for contracts.

 What are the Benefits of Cyber Essentials?

 Re assure customers that you take security seriously

 Attract new business by demonstrating your commitment to security